Database Indexes Explained

 - It determined that 15 is less than 40, so we traverse the “To Values < 40” branch.

 - Since 15 is greater than 10, but less than 30, we traverse the “To Values >= 10 and < 16 branch”

 With a B+ Tree Structure, it is possible to have thousands of records represented in a tree that has relatively few levels within its branches.
 As the number of lookups is directly related to the height of the tree, it is imperative to ensure all the branches are of equal height.
 This spreads out the data across the entire tree, making it more efficient to look up data within any range.

 Since data is constantly updated in a database, it’s important for the B+ Tree to keep its balance.
 Each time records are added, removed, or keys updates, special algorithms shift data and key values from block to block to ensure no one part of the tree is more than one level higher than the other.

 Truly studying a B+ Tree is very technical and mathematical.
 If you are interested in the gritty detail, I would start with the Wikipedia article.
 I an actual example, each node (dark blue) would contain many key values (light blue).
 In fact, each node is the size of a block of a disk, which is traditionally the smallest amount of data that can be read from a hard drive.

 This is a pretty complicated subject.
 I hope I’ve made it easy to understand.
 I would really like to know.
 Please leave a comment.

 Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+I want to remind you all that if you have other questions you want to be answered, then post a comment or tweet me.
 I’m here to help you.